Stomach ulcer

 These could be a sign of a serious complication, such as internal bleeding.

-Stomach ulcers occur when the layer that protects the stomach lining from stomach acid breaks down, which allows the stomach lining to become damaged.
+Stomach ulcers occur when there's damage to the layer that protects the stomach lining from the acids in your stomach.

 This is usually a result of: